vpavkin/GoRefactor/README.md

 ## Installation

-Once you have the go compiler installed, you can proceed to installing GoRefactor.
+Once you have the Go compiler installed, you can proceed to installing GoRefactor.
 Simply run the `scripts/build` script.
 It installs GoRefactor via [gomake](http://golang.org/cmd/gomake/).

 ## Preparing code for GoRefactor